 Keep in mind that the total reported by Stitch is the number of replicated rows.
 The number of rows Stitch replicates is directly impacted by:

-- The Replication Methods used by the syncing tables,
+- The Replication Methods used by the replicating tables,

-- The Replication Frequency of your integrations, which defines how often Stitch should attempt to replicate data from the syncing tables, and
+- The Replication Frequency of your integrations, which defines how often Stitch should attempt to replicate data from the selected tables, and

 Because Stitch counts updated rows, copies of existing rows, and rows created from de-nesting towards your total usage, the total of replicated rows and the total number of rows in your data sources or data warehouse may not be equal.